 Upcoming Volume

-We are so excited about our upcoming issue, featuring pieces on drag and the First Amendment, free speech by teachers in the classroom, and proposed training requirements for health care providers as it relates to geriatric mental health, just to name a few.
+We are so excited about this volume, featuring pieces on drag and the First Amendment, free speech by teachers in the classroom, and proposed training requirements for health care providers as it relates to geriatric mental health—just to name a few.

 News